Classic Entertainment Autographs

 Cat. #0014703: ALEC GUINNESS

-Extremely rare 8x10-inch black and white portrait as Jedi Master Obi-Wan Kenobi in Star Wars (1977), boldly signed and inscribed for inveterate collector Pauline Tominack in the late 1970s.
-In good condition, with a few minor surface creases, and accompanied by a certificate from the third-party authentication service JSA.
+Extremely rare 8x10-inch black and white portrait as Jedi Master Obi-Wan Kenobi in Star Wars (1977), boldly signed in black felt-tip pen in the early 1980s, with no inscription to anyone's name, making this an especially desirable example.
+In good condition, with one large border on the bottom.
 Probably best remembered by contemporary audiences for his portrayal of Jedi master Obi-Wan Kenobi in Star Wars (1977) and The Empire Strikes Back (1980), versatile English actor Sir Alec Guinness had been enthralling viewers for decades long before wielding a light saber.
 After making his bones in the classical theater, he entered films in 1934, but his movie career only truly blossomed after World War II, with his portrayal of Herbert Pocket in Great Expectations (1946).
 A string of films, mostly comedies, showed off his ability to look different in every role, including Oliver Twist (1948), the black comedy Kind Hearts and Coronets (1949), The Mudlark (1950), The Detective (1950), The Ladykillers (1955), The Prisoner (1955), The Swan (1956), Lawrence of Arabia (1962), Doctor Zhivago (1965), Cromwell (1970), Scrooge (1970), Brother Sun, Sister Moon (1972), Murder by Death (1976), Lovesick (1983), and A Passage to India (1984).
 The beloved star was unsuccessfully nominated for four Oscars, for The Lavender Hill Mob (1951), The Horse's Mouth (1959), Star Wars (1977), and Little Dorrit (1988), and took home the trophy for The Bridge on the River Kwai (1957) in 1958.